-- 5.1 The proposed Best Council Plan for 2016/17 continues the aim set out in the Best Council Plan 2015/16 of reducing inequalities but articulates this more firmly around the integrated concepts of promoting economic growth and of being a compassionate city. - This approach recognises the challenges that the city and the council are facing: 2016/17 will bring continued reductions in the council's funding and this is set to continue to 2020; Leeds has a growing and ageing population with increasingly complex needs; some communities are not benefiting from the economic growth the city has experienced and welfare changes could make the inequality gap bigger.
+- 5.1 The proposed Best Council Plan for 2016/17 continues the aim set out in the Best Council Plan 2015/16 of reducing inequalities but articulates this more firmly around the integrated concepts of promoting economic growth and of being a compassionate city. - 5.2 This approach recognises the challenges that the city and the council are facing: 2016/17 will bring continued reductions in the council's funding and this is set to continue to 2020; Leeds has a growing and ageing population with increasingly complex needs; some communities are not benefiting from the economic growth the city has experienced and welfare changes could make the inequality gap bigger.
 Having a clear, strategic vision centred firmly on tackling poverty and inequalities will help tackle these challenges.

-6 Recommendations
+6 Recommendation

-6.1 Executive Board is asked to recommend to Council the adoption of the Best Council Plan 2016/17 at Annexe 1.
-The Board is also asked to note that further design work will take place.
+6.1 Council is asked to adopt the Best Council Plan 2016/17 at Annexe 1 and to note that further design work will take place.

-7 Background documents
+7 Background documents1